prg007/CSCI389-hw0/README.md

 int16_t | 13402112
 int8_t | 7114752

 As far as memory usage for Python is concerned, I had to use a different approach.
 I basically followed what was mentioned in this stackoverflow link (https://stackoverflow.com/questions/552744/how-do-i-profile-memory-usage-in-python).
 It involves installing guppy and using hpy.
-For the same parameters as above, Python used a memory size of **Total size = 208185467 bytes**. which is 4 times worse than double in C++.
+For the same parameters as above, Python used a memory size of **Total size = 208185467 bytes**. which is 4 times worse than double in C++ and almost 30 times worse than using int8 in C++